cregnec/cregnec.github.io/_posts/2014-05-28-sstic-2014-challenge-solution.markdown

 USB Protocol
 -------------
 I did not know great things about the USB protocol.
-After some searches on the Internet, it turned out that the trace was generated with the Linux Module *usbmon* [^1].
+After some searches on the Internet, it turned out that the trace was generated with the Linux Module [usbmon](https://www.kernel.org/doc/Documentation/usb/usbmon.txt).
 Thanks to this document, I could understand the trace now.
 Take the first line of the trace as an example:

 {% highlight bash %}
 ffff8804ff109d80 1765779215 C Ii:2:005:1 0:8 8 = 00000000 00000000